Hywan/atoum-apiblueprint-extension/README.md

   1. A finder iterates over `.apib` files,
   2. For each file, it is parsed into an intermediate representation,
-  3. The intermediate representation is compiled to a target to “atoum tests”,
+  3. The intermediate representation is compiled to target “atoum tests”,
   4. The fresh tests are pushed in the test queue of atoum,
   5. atoum executes everything as usual.